oasisprotocol/docs/docs/node/run-your-node/troubleshooting.md

 ### [QPL] Failed to get quote config.
 Error code is 0xb011

-The following error appears in the the QGS daemon logs leaving ROFL runtime
+The following error appears in the QGS daemon logs leaving ROFL runtime
 inoperable:

 ```